JAX-Triton documentation

 Installation at HEAD

-JAX-Triton and Pallas are developed at JAX and Jaxlib HEAD and close to Triton HEAD.
+JAX-Triton is developed at JAX and jaxlib HEAD and close to Triton HEAD.
 To get a bleeding edge installation of JAX-Triton, run:

 Quickstart